jeffersonroth/jjrf-miranha-imobiliario/README.md

+### Description

+Python app that scrapes McMakler website, and offer an API endpoint to query the data.
+Miranha comes from the way brazilian refer to Spideman, so Miranha Imobiliario would almost translate to "Real-Estate-Broker-Spiderman".

 ### Objective

 Develop a solution that crawls a website, collects specific data from the response, stores it in a database and provides a REST API.